scottharwell/OciFnAuth/README.md

 ## Configuring the Extension

 The input fields of this extension requires the private key that matches your public key fingerprint in order to sign the request so that OCI will consume it.
 This is the same mechanism used in the `oci_curl.sh` documentation, but with the key being read from Paw rather than your local file system.
-This approach is required due to app sandboxing in MacOS apps.
+This approach is required due to app sand-boxing in MacOS apps.

 ![Extension Input Fields](https://raw.githubusercontent.com/scottharwell/OciFnAuth/main/img/ext_config.png)